Woomera Immigration Reception and Processing Centre: Breakout

 Over the Easter holiday of 2002, about 1000 protesters gathered at the gates of Woomera to voice their opposition to the mandatory detention of refugees.
 About 40 refugees escaped from the centre during this protest.
 Most were captured over the coming hours and subsequently deported, but some made it out of the desert, though some were reported to the police and later deported, and at least one was granted a temporary protection visa.

 Approved for visas

 80% of those detained over the years have been found to be genuine refugees, the majority being issued with a temporary protection visa.

 Closure

 The centre was closed in April 2003, and all remaining detainees were transferred to Baxter Immigration Reception and Processing Centre.
 With the hand back of the Woomera facilities to Defence as part of the wider upgrade of the Woomera Test Range, Woomera will not be used again as any form of IRPC as the facility is now part of the Test Range itself.

-Reopening

-There have been a number of calls for the detention centre to be reopened and used as a Covid site.
-At present, many Capital cities house a lot of quarantined international passengers.
-This site is away from major population centres.